BNSC1/android-notes/README.md

 Why does the Android App lag?: when GC occurs, your UI stops updating until GC is done.
 When there is too much done on the main thread

-What is Garbage Collection?: reclaiming runtime memory by destroying unused objects
+What is Garbage Collection?: reclaiming runtime memory by destroying unreferenced objects

 How does Garbage Collection work?: mark roots(objects referenced by static fields, application class, live thread)->mark referenced objects->mark reachable objects->GC unreachable objects